In swipe at Congress and DMK, Shah dubs them '2G, 3G, 4G' parties | Politics

 ''Congress and DMK are 2G, 3G, 4G parties.
 I am not talking about the 2G (spectrum allocation scam).
 2G means two generations, 3G means three generations and 4G means four generations,'' he said.

 He said the time has come to ''throw out 2G, 3G, 4G and give the power in Tamil Nadu to a son of the soil.''
-Asking the crowd if Article 370 should have been removed or not and ''if Kashmir is ours or not,'' he said both Congress and DMK opposed the abrogation of the Article which gave Jammu and Kashmir a special status.
+Asking the gathering if Article 370 should have been removed or not and ''if Kashmir is ours or not,'' he said both Congress and DMK opposed the abrogation of the provision which gave Jammu and Kashmir a special status.

-He charged the DMK and Congress of indulging in corruption running to several thousands of crores of rupees during its 10 year period from 2004 to 2014 and said there were no such allegations against the nine-year-old NDA government.
+He charged the DMK and Congress of indulging in corruption running to several thousands of crores of rupees during the 10-year period from 2004 to 2014 and said there were no such allegations against the nine-year-old NDA government.

 Taking on Stalin over his remarks on the establishment of AIIMS Madurai, Shah said while the DMK was in power for 18 years at the Centre, it had not taken steps to bring the premier medical facility to Tamil Nadu ''but only does corruption'', even as he highlighted the various initiatives of the Centre for Tamil Nadu.